FarPay/ApiDoc/Orders.md

 The order properties are the same as mentioned in the property table above.

 # Create order
 When creating an Order, there are two properties that will manage the outcome of how the PaymentWindow render.
-First is the precence of an agreement that will hold the values:
+First is the presence of an agreement that will hold the values:
 * 0 - Meaning not applicable
 * 1 - Required
 * 2 - Optional

+Remark that when an existing customer already has an agreement (with a specific type) attached, the Optional value (2), will not result in a render of the agreement possibility, when the agreement type wanted is the *same type* as the current.
+This precaution is made to mitigate the behavior that customers repeatedly complete the same registration over and over again.

 Second property is the `PaymentType` that can reduce the flow options accordingly.
 When not specified, all available PaymentTypes will be exposed as valid options.
-A reduction can be specified with a commaseperated string with the wanted payment types:
+A reduction can be specified with a comma seperated string with the wanted payment types:

 ```
   PaymentTypes = 'bs,card'